-Core Spun Rug Yarn: Rug core consists of a jute, cotton or burlap core wrapped tightly with the fibre of your choosing for use in rugs and wall-hangings.
-It is a great use of lower grades of fibre, but still requires a minimum staple length of 1 ½”.
+Core Spun Yarn: Core spun yarn consists of a cotton core wrapped tightly with the fibre of your choosing for use in rugs, pet beds, wall-hangings, etc. It is a great use of lower grades of fibre, but still requires a minimum staple length of 1 ½”.
 Weight is variable but averages from bulky to super-bulky.

 Blending: We carry a limited inventory of forever-changing fibres, with a preference towards local fleece, but are happy to help you with your custom requests wherever possible.
 We are also happy to blend your own fibres at no addition cost.
-In order to spin some exotics, we may recommend the addition of a minimum of 10% wool, or 10% wool/nylon, etc. Please contact us ahead of time to discuss the myriad of details that accompany blending.
+In order to spin some exotics, we may recommend the addition of a minimum of 10-30% wool, or a combination of wool/nylon, etc. Please contact us ahead of time to discuss the myriad of details that accompany blending.
 (Cost of fibre for blending varies based on availability.)

 Dyeing: Inca Dinca Do does not offer custom dyeing services at this time.